saxenarahulMs/getting-started-with-purview/getEntityAPIs/GetEntityByGuid.md

 ## includeTermsInMinExtInfo
 This is provided by Microsoft, and it's not present in Atlas

+Controls whether to include terms in relationship attributes of referred entities or not The terms are always present in relationship attributes of main entity irrespective of this query param

 | Type    | default value |
 |---------|---------------|
 | boolean | false         |

-When we use minExtInfo=true, we won't return any terms in relationshipAttributes of entity and referred entities.
+When we use minExtInfo=true, we won't return any terms in relationshipAttributes of referred entities.
 If you want to include terms in response set includeTermsInMinExtInfo to true

 Note: This query param is only applicable when minExtInfo=true else it is of no use